1. Pooled Trust Account

 b) The pooled trust account must be an interest-bearing chequing account.

-c) The savings institution must provide the law firm with a monthly statement of account for each pooled trust account that corresponds with the calendar month.
+c) The savings institution must provide the law firm with a monthly account statement for each pooled trust account that corresponds with the calendar month.
 This is necessary so that the trust account supervisor can ensure the law firm’s accounting records are balanced with the savings institution records each month.

 d) The savings institution’s service charges for servicing the pooled trust account must be taken by the savings institution from the law firm’s general operating account and NOT from the pooled trust account.

-e) The savings institution must be able to provide legible images of the front and back of all cleared cheques or the actual cleared cheques for the pooled trust accounts at the end of each calendar month.
+e) The savings institution must be able to provide legible images of the front and back of all cleared cheques or the actual cleared cheques for the pooled trust account at the end of each calendar month.

 f) Online access to the pooled trust account must be limited to “read only”.
 The law firm is not permitted to have the capability to make any on-line withdrawals, payments out, or transfers from the pooled trust account.